-Distance-vector-based routing algorithms pass periodic copies of a routing table from router to router as we see in figure 3.1.
-These regular updates between routers communicate topology changes.
+Distance-vector-based routing algorithms pass periodic copies of a routing table from router conter as we see in figure 2.1.
+These regular updates between routers communicate topology ges.

 Each router receives a routing table from its directly connected neighboring routers.
-For example, in the graphic, Router B receives information from Router A. Router B adds a distance-vector number (such as a number of hops), which increases the distance vector and then passes this new routing table to its other neighbor, Router C. This same step-by-step process occurs in all directions between direct-neighbor routers.
+For ple, in the graphic, Router B receives information from Router A. Router B adds a conce-vector number (such as a number of hops), which increases the distance vector and passes this new routing table to its other neighbor, Router C. This same step-by-step coccurs in all directions between direct-neighbor routers.

-The algorithm eventually accumulates network distances so that it can maintain a database of network topology information.
-Distance-vector algorithms do not, however, allow a router to know the exact topology of an internetwork.
+The algorithm eventually accumulates network distances so that it can maintain a database setwork topology information.
+Distance-vector algorithms do not, however, allow a router below the exact topology of an internetwork.